Azure/azure-sdk-for-net/sdk/storage/Azure.Storage.Blobs/swagger/readme.md

         "x-az-demote-header": true,
         "description": "The value of this header is set to true if the contents of the request are successfully encrypted using the specified algorithm, and false otherwise."
     };
+    $.put.responses["201"].headers["x-ms-encryption-key-sha256"] = {
+          "x-ms-client-name": "EncryptionKeySha256",
+          "type": "string",
+          "description": "The SHA-256 hash of the encryption key used to encrypt the blob.
+This header is only returned when the blob was encrypted with a customer-provided key."
+              };
 ```

 ### /{containerName}/{blob}?comp=page&update&fromUrl